NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Culdewen.md

     desc: "  A creature struck by the culdewen's fish hook is skewered, taking 1d4 bleed as long as the hook remains stuck in it.
 The fish hook can be removed if a creature [[Actions/Escape|Escapes]] (DC 25 Athletics check), pulling it free."

   - name: "Land the Fish"
-    desc: "`pf2:1`  **Requirements** A creature is hooked by the culdewen's fish hook and adjacent to the culdewen\n**Effect** The culdewen hoists the creature over their shoulder, as though it weighs no more than a fish.
+    desc: "`pf2:1`  **Requirements** A creature is hooked by the culdewen's fish hook and adjacent to the culdewen\n* * *\n\n**Effect** The culdewen hoists the creature over their shoulder, as though it weighs no more than a fish.
 Unless the creature is unable to act, the culdewen must attempt an Athletics check check against the creature's Fortitude DC.
-On a success, the creature is [[Conditions/Restrained|Restrained]] by the culdewen. [[Actions/Escape|Escaping]] from the restrained condition (DC 25) also allows a creature to remove the hook.\nWhile hoisting a creature, the culdewen gains a +20-foot status bonus to their Speeds and is compelled to escape with it (see culdewen's curse above)."
+On a success, the creature is [[Conditions/Restrained|Restrained]] by the culdewen. [[Actions/Escape|Escaping]] from the restrained condition (DC 25) also allows a creature to remove the hook.\n\nWhile hoisting a creature, the culdewen gains a +20-foot status bonus to their Speeds and is compelled to escape with it (see culdewen's curse above)."

   - name: "Reel In"
     desc: "`pf2:1` (manipulate) The culdewen pulls the rope attached to their hook.
 If they have no creature hooked, the fish hook returns to the culdewen's hand.
 If a creature is hooked, the culdewen attempts an Athletics check check against the creature's Fortitude DC, pulling it up to 30 feet closer on a success (60 feet on a critical success)."